 This is not an apples to apples comparison as these strollers are at very different price points.
 It really depends on your needs, where you live, and how you plan to use it!
 Both are compact strollers with interchangeable/removable seats and canopies for easier washing.
-To us, the Yoyo looks and feels like it’s better quality and more well-made, and is more easily maneuverable in tight spaces.
+To us, the Yoyo looks more stylish, and feels like it’s better quality and better-made, and is more easily maneuverable in tight spaces.
 It’s the most compact high-quality travel stroller we’ve tried in terms of size and weight, and it’s priced accordingly.
-However, the Colugo has a few features and included accessories going for it (as well as a much lower price point).

-THE BOTTOM LINE: Overall, we feel the Yoyo is great if you live in a busy urban area, fly or travel a lot, want a stroller compatible with select infant carseats, and don’t mind the small under basket.
-The Colugo is a good option if you want a versatile compact stroller that works for occasional travel and don’t want to pay $$$.
+THE BOTTOM LINE: Overall, the Yoyo is our preferred option.
+We love it for life in a busy urban area, or if you travel a lot and want a stylish stroller compatible with select infant carseats, and don’t mind the smaller under basket.
+The Colugo is a good option if you want a compact stroller that works for occasional travel and don’t want to pay $$$.

 Another popular lower budget option that my good friend has is the Mountain Buggy Nano.
 It folds up very similarly to these two and can strap in an infant car seat.
-My friend’s commentary is the Nano doesn’t look or feel high end but it is compact and functional.
-And for even more stroller info, you can read my previous post on our UPPAbaby Cruz (our everyday stroller) vs the Babyzen Yoyo.
+My friend’s honest review is the Nano does not look nor feel high end, but it is compact and functional.

 COST, PortabilitY & size